chrisochok/weather-analysis/README.md

 ```
   Script that reads in the weather data (194697 rows x 15 columns) and coverts into parquet data format.
 Performs minor transformations as detailed below under `Assumptions`.
 Then answers the following questions (individual python functions):

   a.
-Which data was the hottest day?
+Which date was the hottest day?
   b.
 Temperature on that day
   c.
 Region was the hottest day